smastrom/vue-use-active-scroll/README.md

 ### **1.** Call `setActive` in your click handler by passing the anchor ID

-> :bulb: _setActive_ doesn't scroll to the target but ensures proper behavior between scroll from wheel/touch scroll and scroll from click.
+> :bulb: _setActive_ doesn't scroll to the target but ensures proper behavior between any interaction which may trigger or cancel a scroll event.

 ```vue
 <script setup>